 - You don’t mind hopping on the train to see the main Sydney sights

 See the range of hotels and apartments to suit your budget in Parramatta here.

-If you are keen to find great deals and bargains on the best place to stay in Sydney with kids, here are a couple of widgets to use to find current deals and specials.
+If you are keen to find great deals and bargains on the best place to stay in Sydney with kids, and then to book accommodation you know you will love, here is a couple of widgets to use to find current deals and specials.

-If you like using Booking.com check out this Deals Finder below.
+If you like using Booking.com check out this Deals Finder below.m

 So there you have it, that’s our general overview of where to stay in Sydney with kids.
 Hope that you have found an area that looks as if it would work well for you.

 Do you have a question about coming to stay in Sydney with your family?

 Please do ask, just email me: hello at hellosydneykids.com.au

 This post contains some affiliate links.
 If you purchase an item using these links I may receive a small commission, at no cost to you.
 This helps support this blog.
 Disclosure policy is here.